 ** Nancy gets a lot of love too, due to being the first one Pollyanna wins over - and acting as a CoolBigSis to her for most of the story.

-* FridgeBrilliance: It's said that Pollyanna's father was a minister in the British West Indies.
+* FridgeBrilliance: Movie: It's said that Pollyanna's father was a minister in the British West Indies (movie canon).
 She's also seen teaching Nancy the English folk song 'Early One Morning' as they walk to Mrs Snow's in the movie.
 We can thus assume that Pollyanna's father was English, which would explain her accent.
 Note that Hayley Mills has a few American pronunciations in her lines, which seems to indicate that she grew up with an English and American parent.

-* GirlShowGhetto: Walt Disney attributed the movie's relatively disappointing performance to the possibility that the title attracted more females than males.
+* GirlShowGhetto: Walt Disney attributed the movie's relatively disappointing performance to the possibility that the title attracted more female moviegoers than male ones.

 * JerkassWoobie: It's hard not to feel sorry for Aunt Polly after [[spoiler: Pollyanna's accident]].